nschonni/healthvault-docs/healthvault/concepts/connectivity/soda-walkthrough.md

                 new Uri(Properties.Settings.Default.platformUrl)
                 );

-            // Verify the application instance.//   Create a new instance if necessary.if (clientApp.GetApplicationInfo() == null)
+            // Verify the application instance.
+            //   Create a new instance if necessary. if (clientApp.GetApplicationInfo() == null)
             {
                 // Create a new client instance.
                 clientApp.StartApplicationCreationProcess();

-                // A new client instance always requests authorization from the //   current user using the default browser.// Wait for the user to return from the shell.
+                // A new client instance always requests authorization from the
+                //   current user using the default browser.
+                // Wait for the user to return from the shell.
                 Console.WriteLine("Authorizing new application:");
                 Console.WriteLine("When authorization is complete, press a key to continue.");
                 Console.WriteLine();
                 Console.ReadKey(true);
             }

+            // ------------------------------------------------------------------
-            // ------------------------------------------------------------------// Use an anonymous connection to get a list of HealthVault users //   that have authorized this client instance (not the master //   application) to read basic demographic data.// Anonymous connections provide limited functionality and cannot be //   used to query individual user records.
+            // Use an anonymous connection to get a list of HealthVault users
+            //   that have authorized this client instance (not the master
+            //   application) to read basic demographic data.
+            // Anonymous connections provide limited functionality and cannot be
+            //   used to query individual user records.

             List<PersonInfo> authorizedPeople = new List<PersonInfo>(clientApp.ApplicationConnection.GetAuthorizedPeople());

+            // ------------------------------------------------------------------
-            // ------------------------------------------------------------------// Verify that there is at least one authorized user.//   If there isn't, request authorization from the current user //   using the default browser.if (authorizedPeople.Count == 0)
+            // Verify that there is at least one authorized user.
+            //   If there isn't, request authorization from the current user
+            //   using the default browser.if (authorizedPeople.Count == 0)
             {
                 // Request authorization.
                 clientApp.StartUserAuthorizationProcess();